-Ger For more information about transactions, see "Using Transactions and Isolation Levels" on page 89 of the book ASA SQL User's Guide.
+For more information about transactions, see "Using Transactions and Isolation Levels" [ASA SQL User's Guide, page 99].

 Setting autocommit or manual commit mode

 Database programming interfaces can operate in either manual commit mode or autocommit mode.

 Manual commit mode Operations are committed only when your application carries out an explicit commit operation or when the database server carries out an automatic commit, for example when executing an ALTER TABLE statement or other data definition statement.
 Manual commit mode is also sometimes called chained mode.